Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 Barovian witches are obsessive collectors, each believing that almost anything found—a piece of broken bone, a dead rodent, a handful of dust, or some other worthless item or substance—could be valuable or useful as a spell component, a ritual object, or a potion ingredient.

-Barovian witches use the find familiar spell to call forth familiars.
+Barovian witches use the [[5.
+Mechanics/Spells/Find Familiar.md\|find familiar]] spell to call forth familiars.
 They are particularly fond of cats, though snakes and toads are also common.
 These animals lurk amid the clutter of the witches' lairs, seldom wandering far from their vile masters.

 ![[6.
 Resources/5e Modules/Curse Of Strahd/img/145-636379876850421049.webp#center\|Barovian Witch]]